sphinx-doc/sphinx/doc/domains.rst

    This information can (in any ``py`` directive) optionally be given in a structured form, see :ref:`info-field-lists`.

+.. rst:directive:: .. py:generator:: name(parameters)

+   Like :rst:dir:`py:function`, but for generator.

+   .. versionadded:: 1.4

 .. rst:directive:: .. py:data:: name

    Describes global data in a module, including both variables and values used